 Save for retirement.
 It means you won’t have to work forever.
 And certain contributions to a traditional IRA or SEP IRA are deductible from federally taxable income.

 Seek help from a tax professional.
 Making tax mistakes can be costly.
 Consider working with an accountant or other tax professional to help navigate your taxes.

-Are referral fees tax deductible?
-The fees you pay another agent for a referral are tax deductible.
-McBroom advises agents to send the referrer a 1099 for the amount they pay for the referral.
+- Referral fees.
+Any fees you pay to another agent for a referral are tax deductible.
+It's a good idea to send the referrer a 1099 to better track this income.

 - Real estate commissions**.** Generally, real estate commissions can be deducted against the agent's gross commissions.